Hastwell/Rainier.CardDefinitionFetcher/README.md

 **The account used must have previously logged into TCGL** as this app cannot deal with any of the first-signin "authorize TCGL to access your account" stuff.

-This application uses AutoPAR to load the TCGL assemblies.
-Before using this application, you must do one of the following:
+This application uses AutoPAR to load the TCGL binaries.
+Although they are usually automatically fetched without issue, if issues do arise, one of the following can be used to supply the needed TCGL binaries:
 * Windows Only, Recommended: Install Pokemon TCG Live.
 It will be auto-detected by AutoPAR and used for this application.
 * Add the setting `autopar-search-folder` with the location of your TCGL install directory to secrets.json.
 Backslashes and quotes must be escaped (`\\` and `\"` respectively).
 * Copy the TCGL assemblies from your TCGL install directory (`C:\Install\Folder\Pokémon Trading Card Game Live\Pokemon TCG Live_Data\Managed`) to the folder `autopar` under the app's folder.